Treat yourself with these yummy Portuguese Custard Tarts … a simple recipe using our Natural Flavoured Icing Sugars.

 4. Once you’ve added all the milk and cream turn up the heat to medium and keep whisking the custard until it comes to the boil, at which point it should thicken up quickly.
 Remove from the heat and scrape out into a bowl.
 Cover with clingfilm to stop a skin forming on the top of the custard and set aside.

 Making the tarts

 5. Divide the block of puff pastry in two and on a floured surface roll each piece out so it’s roughly the size of an A4 sheet of paper.
 Lay one sheet on top of the other and roll up tightly.
 Cut the roll into slices about 2cm thick (cut off and discard the rough edges at either end).

 6. Butter a 12-hole bun tin.
 Take each slice of pastry and roll out to make a rough circle about 8 or 9cm in diameter and use each circle to line a well in the bun tin.
 Divide the prepared custard amongst the pastry cases.
 Don’t make them too full as the custard will puff up a bit during cooking and then bake for 35 minutes.

-- When the time’s up, allow the tarts to cool in the tin for about ten minutes, then take them out, sprinkle with Sugar & Crumbs Cinnamon Swirl Icing Sugar, and serve straightaway.
-These little tarts make a great accompaniment to coffee.
+7. When the time up allows the tarts to cool in the tin for about ten minutes.
+Take them out and sprinkle with Sugar and Crumbs Cinnamon Swirl Natural Flavoured Icing Sugar (or any flavour of your choice) and serve straight away.